Future tech: Moonshots

 Up until this point, we mostly know human holograms as a technology that brings deceased performers “back to life.”
 But several intriguing applications are currently being explored across multiple sectors.
 One of the most interesting is the use of holograms for conferencing and cyberspace collaboration in a post-pandemic work environment that minimizes personal contact.
 Someday employees may be able to simply call up colleagues, business partners and clients to gather using 3D images in a shared holographic space.
 With a number of other natural extensions of this innovation — doctors are now examining vital organs in 3D without having to cut into a live body — the market could reach $11.65 billion by 2030.13

 The frequency 6G will be the successor to 5G mobile technology in the transmission of mobile data.
-The timeline for mobile technology has been about 10 years, but the amount and complexity of data continues to explode exponentially – meaning that 5G will reach its upper limits before the end of the decade and need to be replaced by the next generation.
+The timeline for each shift in mobile technology has been about every 10 years, but the amount and complexity of data continues to explode exponentially — meaning that 5G will reach its upper limits before the end of the decade and need to be replaced by the next generation.
 While 6G can offer speeds between 10 and 50 times faster than 5G, speed alone does not paint the full picture.
-Critically, 6G could have the capacity for all of the data we’re creating, allowing applications to “talk” to each other — including linking up all the data needed for, as an example, autonomous driving — and adopting AI-embedded machine learning algorithms that can channel data and maximize network traffic.
+Critically, 6G could have the capacity for all of the data we’re creating, allowing applications to “talk” to each other — including, for example, linking up all the data needed for autonomous driving — and adopting AI-embedded machine learning algorithms that can channel data and maximize network traffic.

 Israel notes that “all of these moonshots come with risks, including delays in development, costs that could turn out to be insurmountable, and new regulatory hurdles.”
 Still, he says, “some of these technologies are bound to hit their growth targets, and the ones that do have the potential to transform and disrupt multiple industries.”